kwaklab-cornell/simGRO/README.md

 ```

 ### Train deep learning models
 Process the simulated data into training sets, for example FANN (http://leenissen.dk/fann/wp/).
-Would like to try Tensoflow for advanced features, but FANN works for now.
+Can further apply Tensoflow for advanced features, but FANN works for now.
 Scripts under the directory `ann/`

 On R console, run `source("process_training_data.R")`.